 Our research suggests that tree fruit is a low-risk food to grow in urban areas and that even where there is some contamination present in the soil, it is unlikely to be taken up into the fruit.
 When urban fruit is part of a wider diet, and provided the fruit is washed before eating to remove dust and air-borne pollutants, the fruit grown in our streets, parks and backyards can be considered healthy and safe.

 The Orchard Project assesses each site we work in for potential risks and our work is informed by current research and scientific knowledge.
 We are continuously updating our knowledge in this area and welcome any feedback on this subject.

-Please read our fact sheet and follow the guidelines provided when planning your community orchard.
+Please download and read our fact sheet on this issue. and follow the guidelines provided when planning your community orchard.